RyanHWillis/InfinityEngine/README.md

 ## InfinityCollectionView

-Implement 'InfinityCollectionProtocol' from your UIViewController / UIView
+Implement 'InfinityCollectionProtocol' on your UIViewController / UIView

 ```swift
 InfinityCollectionProtocol